Lesson video

 He thought that Rome was a city of sin and debauchery.

-He was also angered by the cult of saints, as he believed that many relics were fakes and existed simply to make the church money.
+He was also angered by the cult of saints as he believed that many relics were fakes and existed simply to make the church money.

-His people that he was preaching to, this priest was conning them out of their hard-earned money.
+This priest was conning them out of their hard-earned money.

 So a furious Luther took to his study and wrote down all of the issues with the church that had been troubling him.

-And it turns out there were quite a few things that had been troubling Martin Luther, because he came up with 95 different problems.
-And he called that his "95 Theses," his 95 questions or statements about the church.
+And it turns out there were quite a few things that had been troubling Martin Luther because he came up with 95 different problems and he called that his "95 Theses," his 95 questions or statements about the church.

 First of all, quite simply that he just wanted to discuss.